Frequently asked questions about Side by Side

 No, Side by Side is absolutely free.

-Our community members come from all walks of life and have a myriad of things they talk about.
+Our community members come from all walks of life and talk about lots of different things.

 They may be feeling anxious because of Coronavirus, they may be having a stressful time at work, they may be grieving or self-harming or struggling with home life.